In what cases can a child be considered a dependent for the HAR?

 Before 6 years

-- It opens straight to family benefits
+- It opens straight family benefits

 - It is your effective and permanent responsibility